jaimederringer/human_behavior_genetics/course_project/2_10_scholarly_source_summaries.md

 For this assignment, you will complete structured summaries (following a template) of 10 scholarly sources.
 The package of summaries that you submit must meet the following minimum criteria:

-- [ ] All sources must be scholarly (not popular) sources.
-See the material from Week 1 about telling the difference.
+- All sources must be scholarly sources (NOT popular sources).
-- [ ] All article summaries must follow either the [Empirical Article Summary template](../materials/template_summary_empirical_source.md) or the [Review Article Summary template](../materials/template_summary_review_source.md), as appropriate.
+- All article summaries must follow either the [Empirical Article Summary template](../materials/template_summary_empirical_source.md) or the [Review Article Summary template](../materials/template_summary_review_source.md), as appropriate.
-- [ ] At least 60% of the sources you include must clearly relate to genetics or the use of genetically informative data.
+- At least 60% of the sources you include must clearly relate to genetics or the use of genetically informative data.
-- [ ] At least 60% of the sources you include must be empirical articles (that is, they report a new analysis of data; they are not just a review of previous research).
+- At least 60% of the sources you include must be empirical articles (that is, they report a new analysis of data; they are not just a review of previous research).

 Exceptions to the above will be made in very rare situations as appropriate.
 If you think you have selected a topic where exceptions to the above criteria are appropriate, please contact us for an exception to the relevant criteria or suggestions for how to meet the criteria for your topic.